AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 1. Set SNI to the Adobe CDN's ingress.
 1. Set the Host header to the origin domain.
 For example: `Host:publish-p<PROGRAM_ID>-e<ENV-ID>.adobeaemcloud.com`.
 1. Set the `X-Forwarded-Host` header with the domain name so AEM can determine the host header.
 For example: `X-Forwarded-Host:example.com`.
 1. Set `X-AEM-Edge-Key`.
-The value should be configured using a Cloud Manager config pipeline, as described in [this article.](/help/implementing/dispatcher/cdn-credentials-authentication.md#CDN-HTTP-value)
+The value should be configured using a Cloud Manager config pipeline, as described in [this article](/help/implementing/dispatcher/cdn-credentials-authentication.md#CDN-HTTP-value).

    * Needed so that the Adobe CDN can validate the source of the requests and pass the `X-Forwarded-*` headers to the AEM application.
 For example,`X-Forwarded-For` is used to determine the client IP.
-So, it becomes the responsibility of the trusted caller (that is, the customer-managed CDN) to ensure the correctness of the `X-Forwarded-*` headers (see the note below).
+So, it becomes the responsibility of the trusted caller (that is, the customer managed CDN) to ensure the correctness of the `X-Forwarded-*` headers (see the note below).
    * Optionally, access to Adobe CDN's ingress can be blocked when an `X-AEM-Edge-Key` is not present.
 Inform Adobe if you need direct access to Adobe CDN's ingress (to be blocked).

 See the [Sample CDN vendor configurations](#sample-configurations) section for configuration examples from leading CDN vendors.